AishaErel/ai201-project3-takemeter/readme.md

 ### Failure Analysis

 After evaluating the model, I will collect examples that were misclassified and provide them to ChatGPT for analysis.
 I will ask the model to identify potential patterns, such as confusion between Analysis and Opinion posts or difficulties handling posts that contain both news and commentary.

+## AI Usage

+1. I used ChatGPT to stress-test my labels by generating borderline examples between Analysis and Opinion.
+Based on these examples, I refined my annotation rule so that posts were labeled Analysis only when evidence was the primary focus.

+2. I used ChatGPT to review difficult annotation decisions.
+For example, I asked whether a Zach Lowe quote discussing game strategy should be classified as News or Analysis.
+After reviewing the reasoning, I manually assigned the final label myself.

+All dataset labels were manually reviewed before training.